Healthdirect Free Australian health advice you can count on.

 What are generic medicines?

-Generic medicines work in the same way as brand-name medicines.
+Generic medicines work in the same way as the original medicines.
 They have the same active ingredient as the original brand.
+However, they go by different names.

-Many medicines with the same active ingredient are available under a number of different brands.
+Many medicines with the same active ingredient are available as different brands.
 This may include an original brand and sometimes several generic brands.

 What are active ingredients?